FLEXIBLE BOOKINGS DURING COVID-19 PANDEMIC PERIOD

 Day 1 Panorama Route

 Departing from Johannesburg at 07h00, we head towards Mpumalanga (Mpumalanga ‒ a place where the sun rises).
 From Johannesburg, the high plateau grasslands of Mpumalanga stretch eastwards for hundreds of kilometres, offering outstanding attractions especially for those who seek tranquillity.
 It’s a landscape of mountains, panoramic passes, valleys and waterfalls.
 We visit Pilgrim’s Rest, Mac Mac Falls and God’s Window among other attractions, and stay at the edge of the escarpment near Graskop.

 Day 2 & 3 Kruger N. Park

 Kruger National Park is the second oldest proclaimed nature reserve in Africa.
-The park boasts the world’s greatest concentration of species with 16 different ecosystems.
+The park boasts the world’s greatest concentration of species, with 16 different ecosystems.
 We have two days to explore and enjoy safaris in our vehicle.
-Our first safari (game drive) will be a sunset game drive, followed by an early three hour morning game drive on the next day.
-Kruger National Park offers optional sunset and night game drives in open vehicle which can be booked through reception or by the assistance of your guide.
-2XB
+Our first safari (game drive) will be a sunset game drive, followed by an early three-hour morning game drive on the next day.
+Kruger National Park offers optional sunset and night game drives in an open vehicle, which can be booked through reception or with the assistance of your guide.